 |452||Too many recipients|

-This transient error code should trigger the sending mail server to provide the DATA for the first 100 recipients before it provides the next batch of RCPT TO entries.
+The sending server issues more than 100 RCPT TO entries.
+By default, Mimecast only accepts 100 RCPT TO entries per message body (DATA).
+The error triggers the sending mail server to provide the DATA for the first 100 recipients before it provides the next batch of RCPT TO entries.

 None.
-Most mail servers correctly respect the transient error and will treat it as a "truncation request".
-If your mail server, firewall or on-site solution does not respect the transient error, you may need to ensure that no more than 100 recipients are submitted.
+Most mail servers respect the transient error and treat it as a "truncation request".
+If your mail server, firewall, or on-site solution doesn't respect the error, you must ensure that no more than 100 recipients are submitted.

 Solutions like SMTP Fix Up / MailGuard and ESMTP inspection on Cisco Pix and ASA Firewalls are known not to respect the transient error.
-Mimecast advises that you to disable this functionality.
+We advise you disable this functionality.

-Error 500 codes are typically permanent failures.
+Error 5xx codes are permanent failures.
 These connections are rejected in protocol, and the connection is logged in the Rejection Viewer.
-As the email is rejected in protocol, it is not retrievable from the Mimecast Administration Console, and will need to be resent once the issue has been addressed.
+As the message is rejected in protocol, it isn't retrievable from the Administration Console, and must be resent once the issue is addressed.